ethan-l-chen-24/HomeMade-Search-Engine/querier/TESTING.md

 2. Tested the querier with a pageDir that does not exist and an indexfile that doesn't exist

-3. Tested the indexer with the incorrect number of arguments
+3. Tested the querier with the incorrect number of arguments

-4. Tested the indexer on some of the crawler directories and index files from the crawler and indexer modules
+4. Tested the querier on some of the crawler directories and index files from the crawler and indexer modules

 6. Tested valgrind on several test cases